Software Test Automation Services

 - Improve test coverage Create automated software testing scripts that cover more than you can do manually and that provide clear results so that you can increase platform coverage by 55% in the same testing cycle.
 That’s what our clients have done, why leave critical platforms uncovered when you can achieve coverage through automation.

-- Increase ad-hoc and exploratory testing With resources freed up by automated testing, testers can do what they do best.
+- Increase ad-hoc and exploratory testing With resources freed up by automated software testing tools, testers can do what they do best.
 Find more critical defects by using your skilled QA resources in the right place at the right time.

-- Reduce cost and maintenance Use our minimal-maintenance automated software testing tools and infrastructure with centralized repository and test automation framework that takes advantage of reuse and modularity so that changes can be done once and propagated throughout.
+- Reduce cost and maintenance Use our minimal-maintenance automation testing services and infrastructure with centralized repository and test automation framework that takes advantage of reuse and modularity so that changes can be done once and propagated throughout.
 Our proven frameworks have saved our clients an average of 38% in automation re-work time and costs.

 XBOSoft has been providing professional automated software testing services for over ten years.
-In the world of test automation we’ve seen a thing or two; from publishing topical Automation White Papers, presenting at conferences, and holding Automation workshops, to providing day-in and day-out automation test services to clients globally.
+In the world of automation testing, we’ve seen a thing or two; from publishing topical Automation White Papers, presenting at conferences, and holding Automation workshops, to providing day-in and day-out automation test services to clients globally.
 When and Where to automate, How to automate, and What tools to use to automate can be challenging issues.
-At XBOSoft we are here to help!
+At XBOSoft we are here to help, contact us today!